bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 Step: ${'$'}{.components.widgets.astar.StepButton}
 ```

+Code references that start with `.` will automatically be prefixed by your project's base package, so for example the
+demo line above may generate a line like `com.example.components.widgets.astar.Demo()`.

-Ultimately, Markdown support means that if you love Kotlin *and* you were thinking of starting a blog, Kobweb might be a
+Ultimately, Markdown support out of the box means that if you love Kotlin *and* you were thinking of starting a blog,
-great solution for you out of the box!
+Kobweb might be a great solution for you.

 ## Other approaches